henrrrik/Safari960/README.txt

 Safari960
 ---------

 This is a simple Safari extension that provides a centered 12, 16 or 24 column grid overlay.
-You can toggle it on/off via the right-clock contextual menu.
+You can toggle it on/off via the right-click contextual menu.

 ----